 Key Takeaways

-- The process of becoming a licensed real estate agent is relatively affordable and can be completed in a few months.
+- Affordable Entry Route: The licensing process is budget-friendly and can typically be completed in a few months.

 5 Steps to Become a Part-Time Real Estate Agent